Will Richard and top-seeded Florida run away from Maryland's 'Crab Five' for 87-71 March Madness win

 “I think their bench really wore us down,” Willard said.

-Florida (33-4) advances to play Saturday against the winner of Thursday’s late game at Chase Center between third-seeded Texas Tech and No. 10 seed Arkansas.
+Florida (33-4) advances to play Saturday against third-seeded Texas Tech, which rallied past Arkansas in overtime in Thursday's late game at Chase Center.

 The Gators, in the Sweet 16 for the first time since 2017 and seeking the program's first Final Four berth since 2014, committed 13 of their 17 turnovers in the first half but took better care of the ball over the final 20 minutes.
 Florida already eliminated two-time defending NCAA champion UConn in the second round and is 10-1 in regional semifinals.